hankjacoby/demo-repo/README.md

 git diff [other branch] - shows all the differences in each file between the 2 branches
 git checkout [name of branch] - switches to that branch
 git branch - shows which branch you are currently working on
+git push origin --delete [branch name] - once the branch is deleted this will remove it from the UI